Shirmohammad-Ta/HITF-zero-shot/README.md

 This repository contains the code and resources for the paper:

 📄 **"Hybrid Instruction Tuning with Marginalization for Zero-Shot Reasoning in Language Models"**
-Authors: Shirmohammad Tavangari, Pooria Vadaee, Reza Taheri
+Author: Shirmohammad Tavangari
-Affiliations: UBC, Polytechnic of Turin, University of Duisburg-Essen
+Affiliations: University of British Columbia
-[arXiv preprint link – coming soon]
+[5th International Conference on Electrical,Computer,Communications and Mechatronics Engineering (ICECCME), Istanbul Topkapi University, Oct 2025]

 ---

-## 🧠 Overview
+##  Overview

 This project introduces **Hybrid Instruction Tuning (HITF)**, a method for improving zero-shot reasoning in large language models (LLMs) using:
 - Dynamic example selection (via a learned selector)